AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 5. Update the download source and start the download.

     VidSts or VidAuth may expire before the download.
 Therefore, we recommend that you update the download source before you start the download.
-Example:
+Sample code:

     ```
     // Update the download source.